awais786327/goclean/README.md

 # :rocket: Goclean

-Highlighting major Earth problems by using Google Maps ( "v") 🔥

-Created this open source project so everyone can contribute together and present this surprised map to the Government
+Created this open source project for highlighting major Earth problems by using Google Maps so everyone can contribute together and present this surprised map to the Government

 ## Getting Started